Dynamic positioning: Requirements

-For most applications, the position reference systems and thrust elements must be carefully considered when designing a DP ship.
-In particular, for good control of position in adverse weather, the thrust capability of the ship in three axes must be adequate.
+When designing a DP vessel, careful consideration must be given to both the position reference systems and the available thrust.
+In particular, maintaining control in adverse weather requires sufficient thrust capability in all three axes of movement.

-Maintaining a fixed position is particularly difficult in polar conditions because ice forces can change rapidly.
-Ship-borne ice detection and mitigation is not sufficiently developed to predict these forces, but may be preferable to sensors placed by helicopter.
+Maintaining a fixed position is especially challenging in polar conditions, where ice forces can change rapidly.
+Current ship-borne ice detection and mitigation technologies are not yet advanced enough to predict these forces reliably, though they may offer advantages over sensors deployed by helicopter.

 Positioning systems

 There are several means to determine a ship's position at sea.
 Most traditional methods used for ships navigation are not accurate enough for some modern requirements.
 For that reason, several positioning systems have been developed during the past decades.
-Producers of DP systems are: Marine Technologies LLC, Kongsberg Maritime, Navis Engineering Oy, GE, DCNS, Wärtsilä (ex L-3), MT-div.Chouest, Rolls-Royce plc, Praxis Automation Technology, Brunvoll AS.
+Producers of DP systems are: Marine Technologies LLC, Kongsberg Maritime, Navis Engineering Oy, GE, SIREHNA, Wärtsilä (ex L-3), MT-div.
+Chouest, Rolls-Royce plc, Praxis Automation Technology, Brunvoll AS.
+The term digital anchor has been used to describe such dynamic positioning systems.
 The applications and availability depends on the type of work and water depth.
-The most common Position reference/Measuring systems /Equipment (PRS/PME) are:
+The most common position reference systems (PRS) and position measuring systems (PME) are: